maple-research-lab/EnAET/README.md

 python3 main.py --mode=0 -F=tmp_data/cifar --choose=0 --lr=0.002 --lr1=0.1 --batch_size=128 --num_workers=4 --type=0 --KL_Lambda=1.0 --lambda=10.0 --lambda1=7.5 --lambda2=5.0 --lambda3=2.0 --lambda4=0.5 --max_lambda=1 --max_lambda1=0.75 --max_lambda2=0.5 --max_lambda3=0.2 --max_lambda4=0.05 --portion=0.005 --beta=75 --mix_mode=1  --Mixmatch_warm=50 --dataset=cifar10
 ```
 This is for running cifar-10 with 250 labels.
 When you want to test with different number of labeled data, simply change the --portion.
 Here I found an interesting thing is that you can only achieve around 91.7% accuracy if you used pytorch higher version.
 Personally, I suspect this decrease comes from the initialization of network.
+To solve this, simply update --Mixmatch_warm=200, you will also have the same performance as reported in the paper.
+For reference, I also keep the training records in the "Records" directory.
 Simple instructions for all the parameters used here.
 ```
 python3 main.py -h